1176 Peak Limiter: Reputation

-Mike Shipley says "The 1176 absolutely adds a bright character to a sound, and you can set the attack so it's got a nice bite to it.
-I usually use them on four to one, with quite a lot of gain reduction.
-I like how variable the attack and release is; there's a sound on the attack and release which I don't think you can get with any other compressor.
-I listen for how it affects the vocal, and depending on the song I set the attack or release—faster attack if I want a bit more bite.
-My preference is for the black face model, the 4000 series—I think the top end is especially clean."
+According to producer Mike Shipley, "The 1176 absolutely adds a bright character to a sound, and you can set the attack so it's got a nice bite to it...I like how variable the attack and release is; there's a sound on the attack and release which I don't think you can get with any other compressor."
+Engineer Jim Scott has stated that 1176 units "have an equalizer kind of effect, adding a coloration that's bright and clear."